Ok, so you’re looking for local digital marketing services, or a reliable local Perth agency near you?

 Aside from great satire and ridiculous cliché, from a professional client’s perspective this play into the stereotype is very worrying indeed.
 Our thoughts about this type of image is that “if this is what they do with their business… just imagine what they’ll do with yours?”

 Let’s take some time now to understand what successful digital marketing actually requires and what specific services you need before going further in the decision making process.
 This should help you fill in the gaps so you can make an informed decision.
 The best place to start is by taking a step back and first asking the question – what exactly is digital marketing?

 In simple terms it is defined as the marketing of products or services using digital mediums to reach the most relevant target market.
 The key implementation objective is to promote a brand through the most optimal digital channels.

 Traditional marketing and digital marketing are very similar in a sense that they both aim to:

 - Give all digital marketing activities direction for the future.

 - Analyse the organisations internal resources, external environment and its capabilities to inform strategy.

-- Outline digital marketing objectives and help support marketing objectives.
+- Outline your objectives and help support marketing objectives.

-- Provide a variety of strategic options to achieve digital marketing objectives and to create a differential competitive advantage that is sustainable.
+- Provide a variety of strategic options to achieve objectives and to create a differential competitive advantage that is sustainable.

 - Address the target markets, discover where it is positioned in the market and discover how it fits in the marketing mix.